How to Keep Fit After Forty: Embrace the New Normal

 Getting Fit at Home: Transform Your Body Without the Gym

-Get Fit at Home: A No-Gym Guide to Starting Your Fitness Journey
+Get Fit at Home: The Ultimate No-Gym Beginner’s Guide

-• 10 push-ups (from your knees is excellent)
+• 10 push-ups (drop to your knees if you need to)

 • 20 bodyweight squats